mitre-ace-direct/ace-direct/README.md

 `acenode` hosts the Redis, MongoDB, MySQL, and application servers.
 Log into `acenode.domain.com` and follow the directions below.

+## Automatic installer for acenode

+_Experimental._ See the [install.sh](install.sh) file for an automated installation script.
+This will install install prerequisites on `acenode` and perform checks.
+It will install and build OpenAM, NGINX, and all Node components on `acenode`.

 ## Prerequisites for acenode

 Complete these prerequisite prior to installation: